Ranger-4297/TeenageClub/Pages/About/ServerRules.md

 #### Rule 8.
 Talking about Dreamgender

-Any conversations contain the temrs 'dreamgender' or 'dream sexual' will result in a ban from the server.
+Any conversations contain the terms; 'dreamgender' or 'dream sexual' will result in a ban from the server.
 Don't ask why.

 ---